 Limited Withdrawal Offers may be advised to Investors by any means as determined by the Responsible Entity, including by publishing the Limited Withdrawal Offer on the Fund website or including information in the Fund's quarterly update.
 Ordinarily, Limited Withdrawal Offers will open at the end of January and at the end of July.
-They are open for approximately three weeks and are paid approximately two weeks after they have closed.
+When held, they are open for approximately three weeks and are paid approximately two weeks after they have closed.

 Limited Withdrawal Offer payments will be made at the prevailing Exit Price.
-Refer to section 8.1.
+Refer to sections 5.3 and 8.1.